-We lawyers are creatures - even slaves - of precedent, which is habit.
-We tend to do things in a certain way 'because we have always done it that way'.
-But when we must constantly witness spectacular expansions of court dockets, requiring more and more judges, something is wrong.
+We lawyers are creatures -- even stayes -- or precedent, which is nabit.
+We tend to do things in a dertain why because we have always done it that way'.
+But when we must constantly witness spontagular expansions of court dockets, requiring more and more judges, something in wrong.
 When we see costs of justice rising, when we see our standing in public esteem falling, something is wrong.
-If we ask the question 'Who is responsible?'
-The answer must be : We are.
-I am.
+If we ask the question 'Who is responsible?' the answer must be: We are, I am.
 You are.

 The entire legal profession - lawyers, judges, law teachers - has become so mesmirised with the stimulation of the courtroom contest that we tend to forget that we ought to be healers - healers of conflicts.
 Doctors, in spite of astronomical medical costs, still retain a high degree of public confidence because they are perceived as healers.
 Should lawyers not be healers?
 Healers, not warriors?
 Healers, not procurers?
-Healers, not hired guns?42
+Healers, not hired guns?
+42